Game of the Generals

-The Game of the Generals, also called GG or GOG or simply The Generals, is an educational war game invented in the Philippines by Sofronio H. Pasola Jr. in 1970.
+Game of the Generals, also called GG or GOG or simply The Generals, is an educational war game invented in the Philippines by Sofronio H. Pasola Jr. in 1970.
 Its Filipino name is "Salpakan."
 It can be played in twenty to thirty minutes.
-It is designed for two players, each controlling an army, and a neutral arbiter (sometimes called a referee or an adjutant) to decide the results of "challenges" between opposing playing pieces that have their identities hidden from the opponent.
+It is designed for two players, each controlling an army, and a neutral Arbiter (sometimes called a Referee or an Adjutant) to decide the results of "challenges" between opposing playing pieces that have their identities hidden from the opponent.

 The game simulates armies at war trying to overpower, misinform, outflank, outmaneuver and destroy each other.
 It optimizes using logic, memory, and spatial skills.
 It simulates the "fog of war" because the identities of the opposing pieces are hidden from each player and can only be guessed at by their location, movements, or from the results of challenges.
 The game allows only one side's plan to succeed, although a player may change plans during the game.
 There are two different ways of winning the game (see below).
 Certain strategies and tactics, however, allow both sides the chance of securing a better idea of the other's plan as the game progresses.
 Players can also speak or gesture to their opponents during matches, to create a false impression about the identity of their pieces or their overall strategy.

+The game bears many similarities to the earlier games L'Attaque and Stratego.